Swimming Pool Blog

 Placement of a Pool Heat Pump

 The heat pump is usually placed next to the pump and filter, but if you have a need to place it further away, you can run as much pipe and wire to it as you need.
 The best location will be shielded from heavy winds and water from roof run-off or sprinklers.
 Heat pumps need to have adequate air space all around the unit, at least 2 ft. on all sides, with 4 ft on the front for access, in case future repairs are needed.
 It should have clear sky above it, without eaves or overhanging trees blocking the exhaust air.
 Placing the unit in an area of direct sunlight will increase efficiency, by warming the area around the heater.

-Heat pumps are heavy, and the base should be very solid, either a concrete pad, or a substantial plastic AC unit pad can be used.
+Heat pumps are heavy (250-350 lbs) and the base should be very solid, either a concrete pad, or a substantial plastic AC unit pad can be used.
 You can also build a level 4x4 ft. frame with 6x6 in. lumber and fill it full of gravel.
 If the area slopes downward behind the equipment pad, be sure to stake in your wood frame, or pour footers for an A/C pad or concrete pad.